Prepare for Hurricanes

 Returning Home After a Hurricane

-- Listen to local officials for information and special instructions.
+- Pay attention to local officials for information and special instructions.

 - Do not touch electrical equipment if it is wet or if you are standing in water.
 If it is safe to do so, turn off electricity at the main breaker or fuse box to prevent electric shock.